Sunil81027/data-analyst-portfolio/SQL/Data Analysis Work/README.md

 Data Analysis Work

-This folder contains SQL queries used for data analysis.
+This folder contains SQL queries project folder used for data analysis.

 The queries focus on extracting insights from datasets such as: